Freecycle & Freegle

 Follow via Facebook & Twitter

 Many groups now let you browse for goodies on Facebook and Twitter.
-Just check to see if your local group has a Facebook or Twitter sign next to it on its page.
-You'll also be able to browse freebies on the go by visiting the Facebook group on your mobile.
+Just check to see if your local group has a Facebook or Twitter icon on its page.
+You'll also be able to browse freebies on the go by visiting the group on your mobile.

 Be sparing with wanted ads

 One of giveaway sites' more controversial features is that you can post 'wanted' ads.
-Just start the email with WANTED, and say what you're after and why.
+Just post an add to the site's page, and say what you're after and why.

-Be careful what you ask for.
-People won't take kindly if you start slapping in requests for cars, MacBook Pros or diamond rings.
+Also, be careful what you ask for.
+People won't take kindly if you start slapping in demands for cars, MacBook Pros or diamond rings.
 But if it's an old fish tank for a school project, someone might just remember they have one in the garage.

 Incidents are rare, but be careful.
 When collecting, if someone's listing or email sounds dodgy, trust your gut and walk away.